Anti-Protocol activist Jamie Bryson responds to Henry Patterson's critique of 'legalistic approach' to Union

-Jamie Bryson responds to unionist academic's claim that legally restoring the Act of Union would be a 'disaster'
+Allister and Bryson hit back at unionist academic's claim that legally restoring the Act of Union would be a 'disaster'

 The unionist academic, writing in Monday’s News Letter, said that the focus by Mr Bryson and Jim Allister on “legalistic attempts to ‘restore’ Article 6 would be a disaster – both economically and in allowing the strategic direction of unionism to be set by people whose understanding of the constitutional history of the Union does not stand up to scrutiny”.